-CMAP supports legislative initiatives that provide more resources for the maintenance and modernization of our transit system, transit-oriented developments, and that provide for reasonable expansion of the transit system as described in GO TO 2040.
+CMAP supports legislative initiatives that provide more resources for the maintenance and modernization of our transit system, that encourage innovative transit finance, and that provide for reasonable expansion of the transit system as described in GO TO 2040.

 CMAP supports revising federal requirements that place transit projects at a funding disadvantage relative to highway projects.